unchain-tech/UNCHAIN-projects/docs/TheGraph-ScaffoldEth2/en/section-0/lesson-3_Setup Scaffold-ETH 2.md

 ![](/images/TheGraph-ScaffoldEth2/section-0/0_3_2.png)

-Next, we will want to start up our local blockchain so that we can eventually deploy and test our smart contracts.
+Next, we will want to start up our local blockchain so that we can eventually deploy and test ourスマートコントラクト.
 Scaffold-ETH 2 comes with Hardhat by default.
 To spin up the chain just type the following yarn command…

 ```
 yarn chain